sylvainlaurent/JDBC-Performance-Logger/README.md

 - java 7 or later for the GUI

 ## How to setup the JDBC Driver
-- add the jdbc-logger-driver and slf4j-api jars to the classpath of the JDBC-client application
+- Add one (and only one) of the following set of files the classpath of the JDBC-client application (files can be found in the lib directory of the binary distribution)
+-- jdbc-perf-logger-driver, slf4j-api and jsr305 jar files
+-- jdbc-perf-logger-driver-depsincluded jar file
 - Change the driver class name to `ch.sla.jdbcperflogger.driver.WrappingDriver`
 - Prefix your current JDBC URL with `jdbcperflogger:`, example: `jdbcperflogger:jdbc:h2:mem:` or `jdbcperflogger:jdbc:oracle:thin:@myhost:1521:orcl`
 - (optional) add a `jdbcperflogger.xml` file to the classpath (see the [example file](/jdbc-perf-logger-gui/src/main/config/example-jdbcperflogger.xml/) for indications).
 If both the driver and console are used on the same machine, there's nothing to do: the driver will try to connect to the console on localhost:4561.